amoeba-rb/amoeba/README.md

 These examples will copy the post's tags and authors but not its comments.

-The inclusive style, when used, will automatically disable any ther style that was previously selected.
+The inclusive style, when used, will automatically disable any other style that was previously selected.

 #### Exclusive Style